 The ripples of patience slowly replace the damaging ripples of intolerance as a result.

 There is a specific type of meditation that brings this state of consciousness.
 It is a simple exercise that allows you to pull back from thoughts.
 To bring you back to the present moment, the only place anyone ever needs to be.
 The only place my family needs me.It’s complimentary, there’s nothing to learn or buy.
 No gurus to follow.
 Just 10 minutes x3 times a day is enough for this powerful awakening exercise to work.

 It is a personal experience.
 One you may or may not be ready for.
 But believe me it is a game changer.

-This is the guided meditation.
+This is the guided meditation, passed on freely by a man with decades of experience with it.
 If stress, anger, overthinking is becoming a real problem and you’ve exhausted other options as a solution, this may be exactly what your searching for.